mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_client.md

     bash build.sh -A on -j32
     ```

-- Store the generated AAR package in the following path:
+- The AAR package will be generated in the path `mindspore/output/`:

     ```sh
-    mindspore-lite-maven-{version}.zip
+    mindspore-lite-full-{version}.aar
     ```

 - Since the device-side framework and the model are decoupled, the Android AAR package provided by us does not contain model-related scripts, so the user needs to generate the jar corresponding to the model script.
 We provide two types of model scripts for your reference ([Supervised sentiment Classification Task](https://gitee.com/mindspore/mindspore/tree/master/mindspore/lite/examples/quick_start_flclient/src/main/java/com/mindspore/flclient/demo/albert), [LeNet image classification task](https://gitee.com/mindspore/mindspore/tree/master/mindspore/lite/examples/quick_start_flclient/src/main/java/com/mindspore/flclient/demo/lenet)).
-At the same time, users can refer to these two types of model scripts, customize the model script and generate the corresponding jar package (assuming the name is `quick_start_flclient.jar`).
+Users can refer to these two types of model scripts, customize the model script and generate the corresponding jar package (assuming the name is `quick_start_flclient.jar`).
 The jar packages corresponding to the model scripts we provide can be obtained in the following ways:

     After downloading the latest code on [MindSpore Open Source Warehouse](https://gitee.com/mindspore/mindspore), perform the following operations: